Zionism in Morocco: 1960s

 In the summer of 1961, David Littman organized the clandestine migration of 530 Moroccan children to Israel with the help of the Œuvre de secours aux enfants (OSE) in Operation Mural, an operation led by the Mossad.

 From 1961 to 1964, almost 90,000 Moroccan Jews were migrated to Israel in Operation Yachin, an Israeli-led initiative in which the Hebrew Immigrant Aid Society paid King Hassan II a sum per capita for each Moroccan Jew who migrated to Israel.

 1970s

 The Moroccan state got involved in the Arab–Israeli conflict when it sent a nominal force to fight against Israel in the 1973 War.

 2020s

 Abraham Accords

+Jared Kushner, son-in-law of President Donald Trump and then-senior advisor to him as well, speaking in a joint U.S.–Israeli delegation to Morocco, December 2020.

 In 2020, Morocco formally normalized relations with the State of Israel when it joined the Abraham Accords, a series of normalization agreements brokered by the United States during the first presidency of Donald Trump.
 In exchange, Israel and the US announced they would recognize Moroccan rule over the Western Sahara.
 In November 2021, Israeli Defense Minister Benny Gantz visited Morocco and signed a military agreement with his Moroccan counterpart Abdellatif Loudiyi.